Stephen King’s New Novella ‘Gwendy’s Button Box’ Is About A Trump-Like Figure

 Gwendy‘s Button Box will be published on May 30, 2017.

-[Featured image by Mark Lennihan/AP Images]
+[Featured Image by Mark Lennihan/AP Images]